collapsed-stacks/startups/questions/7295/dealing-with-leads-in-a-b2b-saas-app-sales-process-question.md

 - posted by: [JJBee](https://stackexchange.com/users/6998558/jjbee) on 2016-10-03
 - score: 0

-<p>Salesforce comes to mind.
+Salesforce comes to mind.
 You can also do this yourself, schedule different reports to be sent to a distribution list for action to be taken, as long as you're capturing the necessary data.
-If you have someone that manages your data or reporting, you can give them your report specs, and they may be able to.</p>
+If you have someone that manages your data or reporting, you can give them your report specs, and they may be able to.

 ## Answer 11642